You may want to read:

 After a few days of drawn-out arguments, denials, confrontations, and threats, Biff finally came clean.
 He told Mable what she later recalled as the worst news of her life.
 He was into porn.
 She was devastated.

 In time, Biff went to counseling and came completely clean about his sin.
 Remarkably he chose not to stick with his well-worn people-pleasing routine, and he received favor from the Lord (James 4:6), which gave him what he needed to walk out repentance.

 Mable, on the other hand, was struggling.
-Even a year later she was unwilling to forgive Biff.
-She was angry, critical, bitter, self-justifying, and self-righteous.
-Twelve months later she would not let it go in her heart or her marriage.
+Even a year later, she was unwilling to forgive Biff.
+Mable was angry, critical, bitter, self-justifying, and self-righteous.
+Twelve months later, she would not let it go in her heart or her marriage.